Tharon-C/CSS-in-Components/PITCHME.md

 ---

-This is a good solution given the challenges but we can do better
+Over all these are good solutions given the challenges but we can do better

 ---
     @ul